ga-briaa/all-alone./README.md

 The game has 3 different endings, try to get them all!<br>
 **Caution!
 The game may be a bit janky!
 Problems will be fixed in the future.**

+### Description
+*Originally made on 1/1/2024.* <br>
+This program was made as a partial requirement for CS 11, entirely in C.

 ### Basic Commands
 - 'Look' - Describes the current location or specific object